jblespiau/DTA-Simulator/README.md

 (also called Nash Equilibrium or Wardrop equilibrium) for the case of N parallel links.

+To run it, you just need to add the lib/*.jar into the build path.

 Don't forget to enable assertions (-ea parameter on the JVM), it is used to detect anormal behaviors.